ibm-cloud-docs/openwhisk/monitor.md

 The [{{site.data.keyword.openwhisk_short}} Dashboard](https://cloud.ibm.com/openwhisk/dashboard){: external} provides a graphical summary of your activity.
 Use the dashboard to determine the performance and health of your {{site.data.keyword.openwhisk_short}} actions.
 {:shortdesc}

-You can filter logs by selecting which action logs you want to view, and select the time frame of the activity logged.
+You can filter logs by selecting which action logs you want to view, and select the timeframe of the activity logged.
 These filters are applied to all views on the dashboard.
 Click **Reload** at any time to update the dashboard with the latest activation log data.

 ### Activity Summary
 {: #monitor_dash_sum}